eznix86/mssh/README.md

 ## Usage

-Deploy the server on a publicly reachable machine, run the agent on each host behind NAT, then connect from your workstation using either the built-in Go SSH client or the ProxyCommand approach described below.
+Deploy the server on a publicly reachable machine, run the agent on each host behind NAT, then connect from your machines using either the built-in Go SSH client or the ProxyCommand approach described below.

 | Command | Purpose |